4 Force Management

 Design Quirks: Commanders may opt into using Design Quirks for their entire force.
 If a commander opts into using Design Quirks, then the quirks always apply to repair, replacement, salvage, and selling costs for all units.
 Both sides must agree to use Design Quirks for them to apply in a scenario.

-See BattleTech: BattleMech Manual, page 82, BattleTech: Campaign Operations, page 225, or Sarna.net for a list of all quirks.
+See BattleTech: BattleMech Manual p.
+82, BattleTech: Campaign Operations p.
+225, or Sarna.net for a list of all quirks.
 MegaMekLab and Sarna.net list quirks for each unit.

 Some quirks require modifications for BattleTech: Outworlds Wastes.

-• Two ’Mechs with Compact ’Mech may share a dropship bay.
+- 2 ’Mechs with Compact ’Mech may share a DropShip bay.

 Custom Design Quirks: If commanders have opted into using Design Quirks, they may purchase additional quirks to customize their units.
 If a commander uses Custom Design Quirks, then the additional quirks always apply to repair, replacement, salvage, and selling costs for all units.
 Both sides must agree to use Custom Design Quirks for them to apply in a scenario.